 Most states could use $100 million in tax revenue

 One look at that $100 million figure should tell any state legislator considering legal and regulated online gambling all they need to know.
 The fact is, tax revenue from online gambling can pave a lot of roads.
 It can buy a lot of textbooks.
 Tax revenue from online gambling can help improve public safety in a big way.
 If anything, it can simply balance a state’s books.

 In New Jersey, the state is pouring the money back into Atlantic City.
 This is part of a rescue plan to pay down hundreds of millions of dollars in debt.

 “Atlantic City is inundated with debt, but thanks to tax revenue contributions from online gambling, the beleaguered city stands a stronger chance of making a full recovery,” DellaFave said.

 The list of American cities that can relate to this type of trouble is growing every day.
 The list of US state’s that could seriously use $100 million in additional tax revenue over the next three and half years is roughly all of them.

-State’s including Pennsylvania, New York, Michigan, and now Illinois are all considering some type of online gambling legislation.
-Likely because they know the time to get in on this source of tax revenue is now.
+State’s including Pennsylvania, New York, and Michigan, are all considering some type of online gambling legislation.
+Even IL online gambling is being considered.
+Likely because these states know the time to get in on this source of tax revenue is now.